Bensterriblescripts/Lib-Handlers/README.md

 ```go
 WriteConfig(path, yourmap)
 ```
-This will overwrite existing values, but will also leave anything keys that are not in the map you just wrote to file.
+If there is a previous config, it will overwrite the existing values and retain the values that were not present in the map parameter.
 Read the map[string]string config with:
 ```go
 keyvaluepair := ReadConfig()